lodgify/public-money-recruitment-be-test/README.md

 ## How we'd like to recieve the soluion?

 1. Fork this repository
+2. Create a new branch in your forked repository
-2. Create a pull request to our original repository
+3. Create a pull request with the requested functionality to unchanged master branch in your repository
-3. Share link to the PR with us
+4. Share link to the PR with us

 # Backend C# developer project